Allan Lalín: Club career

 The tall striker made his senior debut for Honduras Salzburg in March 2003 against Victoria, then played for Victoria before experiencing relegation with Atlético Olanchano in 2005.
 He went on trial with Wisła Kraków, then champions of the Polish League, but failed to impress and returned to Honduras, where he eventually went on to play with Real España.
 He left Real España in July 2009, to play for Khazar Lankaran in the Azerbaijan Premier League.
 Lalín had his contract with Khazar Lankaran cancelled halfway through the 2010–11, citing "unsatisfactory performance".
 He signed for Real Espana again in July 2011, after being left out of the Khazar squad for six months by the new coach.
 In January 2012 he was set to move abroad again to join Chinese second division side Hunan Billows on loan to play alongside compatriots Emil Martínez, Erick Norales and Astor Henríquez.
 He was however not given a contract after a 15-days trial and returned to Real España.
-In January 2013 Lalín joined Football League side Niki Volou after his contract with Real España was not extended.
+In January 2013 Lalín joined Football League side Niki Volos after his contract with Real España was not extended.

 In August 2013 Lalin joined Cypriot First Division side Nea Salamis.

 In January 2014 Lalin joined Football League (Greece) side Paniliakos F.C.